Joshua-Soteras/p3_Summer_Camp/README.md

-#Python Summer Camp: Pygame (Platformer)
+# Python Summer Camp: Pygame (Platformer)

-#Information
+# Overview

+This is a basic platfomer game intended to teach K-12 students the fundamentals of python in a unique and fun manner.

+# Information
-- Still Updating the Read me
+- Still Updating the Read ME

-#Pygame
+- Code Comments are included to understand the basics of code

+# To Do
+- Modularize the Code
+- Test on trinket

+# Pygame
 Click on link to and follow directions to have dependcies installed

 https://www.pygame.org/wiki/GettingStarted

-#Python Version
+# Python Version
 Recommended to run the latest version.

-I used 3.13.5
+3.13.5 ver was used for this

+# IDE (Integrated Development Enviroment)

+Intended for Trinket, however you can use your choice such as:
-#Open your choice of Visiual Studio Code
+- Visual Studio Code
+- Cursor
+- Etc.